lindawachira/data-analysis-projects/Children screen time analysis/README.md

-## Data analysis on children’s screen time patterns.
+## Data analysis on children’s screen time patterns with Excel
 # 📊 Children's Screen Time Dashboard

 This project explores real-world trends in children's screen time using a dataset that breaks down